 We offer our solutions on a software-as-a-service subscription model to our customers.
 We generate annual subscription revenues from the deployment of ShotSpotter on a per-square-mile basis.
 Our security solutions, ShotSpotter for Campus, and ShotSpotter for Corporate are typically sold on a subscription basis, each with a customized deployment plan.
 Our ResourceRouter solution, CaseBuilder an offering of CaseBuilder focused on gun violence, and CrimeTracer are also sold on a subscription basis generally customized based on the number of sworn officers in a particular city.
-We generate annual subscription revenues from the deployment of SafePointe on a per-lane basis, a lane being the detection area between two lanes.
+We generate annual subscription revenues from the deployment of SafePointe on a perlane basis, a lane being the detection area between two lanes.
 As of December 31, 2024, we had ShotSpotter, ShotSpotter for Campus, and ShotSpotter for Corporate coverage areas under contract for over 1,076 square miles, of which over 1,074 square miles had gone live.
-Coverage areas under contract for ShotSpotter for Campus and ShotSpotter for Corporate included 20 campuses/sites across the United States, South Africa, Brazil and the Bahamas, including some of the largest cities in the United States.
+Coverage areas under contract for ShotSpotter included 177 cities and coverage areas under contract for ShotSpotter for Campus and ShotSpotter for Corporate included 20 campuses/sites across the United States, South Africa, Brazil and the Bahamas, including some of the largest cities in the United States.
 As of December 31, 2024, we had 277 SafePointe lanes under contract.
 Most of our revenues are attributable to customers based in the United States.